biocypher/open-targets/README.md

 value = normalise_curie(str(data[FieldEvidenceDiseaseId]))
 ```

-In fact, this is almost exactly how a function will be built andrun during acquisition.
+In fact, this is almost exactly how a function will be built and run during acquisition.

 An edge definition is similar but includes two additional attributes, `source` and `target`, to link two nodes together.